XeCrippy/MemorySearchV2/README.md

 This is an edited version of XeClutch's Xbox 360 Cheat Engine which can be found here https://github.com/XeClutch/Cheat-Engine-For-Xbox-360

+*Uses DevExpress 19.2 and xedevkit.dll.
+You will need them to compile.

 Improvements:
 * The initial search function is ran in a Parallel.ForEach loop to utilize multiple threads.
 I'm not sure about the performance on lower end machines though.
 * Using boyer-moore-horspool algorithm to try to increase speed.
 Not sure if this is making much of a difference but it does seem faster.